Arunkumar-iOS/SwiftUI-Learning/Reusable_Components/ViewModifier/README.md

 ✅ What is ViewModifier in SwiftUI?

+* We can add a styling and behaviour to the existing views.
 * A ViewModifier is a way to encapsulate view styling or behavior logic that can be reused across different views.
 Applying a ViewModifier to a view results in a new version of that view with modified appearance or behavior.

 🧩 1.
 Use a ViewModifier Struct When: